lakesoft/LKCodingObject/README.md

     UeserInfo* userInfo = [NSKeyedUnarchiver unarchiveObjectWithFile:@"user_info.dat"];

-It is not neccesary to implement NSCoding methods.
+It is not necessary to implement NSCoding methods.

 ## Notes

 - Properties must be conformed to NSCoding protocol.
-- If a property is not conforming to it, the property will be not archived.
+- If a property is not conforming to it, the property will not be archived.

 ## Installation